KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * incognito AI memory does not persist across sessions
 * diagnostics remain local unless the user exports them or enables privacy-safe reporting
 * no built-in telemetry or analytics systems are part of the normal browser runtime
+* accessibility preferences stay local by default

+## Startup And Update Coordination

+Version `1.1.15` also adjusts the runtime shape so the main window can open sooner while slower background work continues after launch.

+Current startup and update characteristics include:

+* deferred post-launch initialization for slower background tasks
+* installer-based updates rather than a hidden silent updater service
+* installer registration support for installed builds where available
+* verified release metadata and installer validation inside the browser-controlled update flow